Transfer of Development Rights

-The TDR program is a voluntary, incentive-based, and market-driven approach to preserve land and steer development growth away from rural and resource lands into King County’s Urban Area.
+The TDR Program is a voluntary, incentive-based, and market-driven approach to preserve land and steer development growth away from rural and resource lands into King County’s Urban Area.
 The Program is based on free-market principles and prices that would motivate landowner and developer participation.
 Rural landowners realize economic return through the sale of development rights to private developers who are able to build more compactly in designated unincorporated urban areas and partner cities.
-To date the Program has protected 141,500 acres of rural/resource land.
+The Program has protected over 144,500 acres of rural/resource land from 1998 to 2019.

 King County TDR Program